Connected and Automated Vehicle Program

 - Reduce crashes and fatalities on Virginia roadways by improving safety measures

-- Improve mobility to reduce delay, increases system reliability and provides more efficient use of physical infrastructure
+- Improve mobility to reduce delay, increase system reliability, and provide a more efficient use of physical infrastructure

 - Reduce infrastructure investments through efficiencies enabled by the conversion of vehicles that are connected and automated